 We currently don’t know, but there are currently no data to suggest that pregnant women are more likely to get COVID-19.
 However, we do know that pregnant women undergo changes to their immune systems that may make it easier to become infected with any virus, including COVID-19.
 Additionally, if a pregnant woman does become infected, they may be at higher risk of more serious disease.
 Therefore, all pregnant women should practice social distancing and frequent, proper hand-washing.

-The most important recommendations pregnant women can follow are to practice social distancing and adequate hand-washing to decrease their risk of infection.
+Again, this data is extremely limited and will likely change as more information about the virus in pregnancy is studied.
+In the meantime, the most important recommendations pregnant women can follow are to practice social distancing and adequate hand-washing to decrease their risk of infection.

 Individual cities and states all have different guidelines, but right now the CDC and federal government recommend: